forgecommunity/signalforge/README.md

 ```

 Notes:
-- The example depends on the local package via `"signalforge-alpha": "file:../.."`.
+- The example depends on the local package via `"signalforge": "file:../.."`.
 - If you change library code under `src/`, rebuild the dist and restart Metro:
   - `npm run build` at repo root, then restart `npm start` in the example.
 ---